collinhover/threeoctree/README.md

 * update ( account for moving objects, trade-off is performance and is not recommended )
 * search by position and radius ( i.e. sphere search )
 * search by ray using position, direction, and distance/far ( does not include specific collisions, only potential )
+* raycast search results using built in THREE.Ray additions ( does not modify the Ray except to add new functions )

 ### Usage###